-General and administrative expenses increased \$1.7 million in 2019 compared to 2018, primarily due to severance related to the departure of our former President and Chief Executive Officer in June of 2019, partially offset by a decrease in professional fees.
-In accordance with the terms of his legacy employment agreement, our former President and Chief Executive Officer received \$2.3 million of cash severance and we recognized \$1.1 million of non-cash stock-based compensation expense for the accelerated vesting of his stock options.
+General and administrative expenses decreased \$3.0 million in 2020 compared to 2019, due primarily to severance related to the departure of our former President and Chief Executive Officer in June 2019.
+In accordance with the terms of his legacy employment agreement, our former President and Chief Executive Officer received \$2.3 million of cash severance and we recognized \$1.1 million of non-cash stock-based compensation expense for the accelerated vesting of his stock options in 2019.
+In addition, legal fees decreased \$1.1 million in 2020 compared to 2019 due primarily to the settlement of an arbitration case with the University of British Columbia ("UBC") in September 2019.
+These decreases in general and administrative expenses in 2020 compared to 2019 were partially offset by increases in employee compensation and insurance premiums.